Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 139 trips per day across all routes, equating to about 75 weekly trips per individual stop.
+On average, there are 140 trips per day across all routes, which translates to approximately 75 weekly trips per individual stop.

 Frequently Asked Questions - Transport